scher-lab/IL17.TNF_Biologics_manuscript/README.md

 # IL17-TNF Biologics manuscript<br/>
-Code affiliated with the manuscript, <b><i>"IL-17 Inhibition in Spondyloarthritis Associates with Subclinical Gut Microbiome Perturbations and a Distinctive IL-25-Driven Intestinal Inflammation"</i></b>.<br/>
+Code affiliated with the manuscript, "IL-17 Inhibition in Spondyloarthritis Associates with Subclinical Gut Microbiome Perturbations and a Distinctive IL-25-Driven Intestinal Inflammation," published in <i>Arthritis & Rheumatology</i>.<br/>

 The code is split across figures, supplementary figures and tables.<br/>
 The following figures/tables are not included because they did not require computational analysis:<br/>